Forex Market Sessions: How Time Works

 Hours: 07:00 UTC to 16:00 UTC

-Bid-ask spreads on major pairs during peak London hours are typically at their narrowest, which directly reduces your cost per trade.
+Major currency pairs often experience their tightest spreads during the London session and the London-New York overlap.
 The difference between trading during London hours versus a quiet session can be significant if you are paying close attention to forex spreads.

 For traders in Dhaka (UTC+6), the London session runs from 13:00 to 22:00 local time, a genuinely convenient afternoon and evening window for traders who work during the day.